 - Ability to control fees – can select exchange of your choice

 - Trade 24/7

 - No need for a broker or LLC

 - No IRS reporting issues since account is titled in name of an IRA

 - Can hold cryptos on the exchange or in cold wallet (offline)

 Of course, there is more personal involvement when using a cold wallet.
 But, if you feel more secure keeping the bulk of your investments in one, it’s totally acceptable.

+Did you know you can open a Crypto IRA directly through our app?
+Learn what makes IRA Financial different today!
 If you have any questions about using a cold wallet for your Bitcoin IRA investments, please contact us @ 800.472.0646.